Crypto Taxes in Japan 2026 – English Guide to NTA Rules

 Moving Average Cost Method

-Japan requires the total average cost method (sōheikin-hō) for calculating cost basis.
-Every time you buy the same cryptocurrency, the new cost is averaged into the total.
+Japan requires the total average cost method (sōheikin-hō).
+Every time you buy the same crypto, the new purchase price gets averaged into your total cost across all units.
 The NTA also permits the moving average method.
-FIFO is used as a practical default for most calculations.
 Specific ID is not permitted.
+FIFO is widely used in practice.
+Use crypto tax software that supports Japanese accounting methods – manual calculation across multiple purchases is error-prone.

 Annual Exemption